 Another possible reason for the public works director's discomfort may relate to the fact that the street improvements were in your neighborhood.
-Under the state's conflict of interest rules, you need to be especially careful about becoming involved in city issues that affect your neighborhood if you own or have a long-term lease on property in the vicinity.
+Under the state's conflict of interest rules, you need to be especially careful about becoming involved in city issues that affect your neighborhood if you own or have a long-term lease in property in the vicinity.

 The conflict of interest rules preclude you from being involved in governmental actions that affect your economic interests.
-Under these rules, you have an economic interest in real property in which you, your spouse, your dependent children or anyone acting on your behalf has invested \$2,000 or more, and also in certain leasehold interests.
+Under those rules, you have an economic interest in real property in which you, your spouse, your dependent children or anyone acting on your behalf has invested \$2,000 or more, and also in certain leasehold interests.
 The analysis can be complex and involve determinations of whether your property will receive improved street services (as opposed to merely repaired streets).
 A conversation with your agency counsel can help you understand the law's application to your specific circumstances.

-Remember, too, that the law only sets minimum standards for ethical behavior in public service, and public perception plays an important role in public service ethics.
-Whether or not you legally need to disqualify yourself from becoming involved in these discussions, think how it will look to the community in general if one of your first priorities as an elected official appears to be one that involves some kind of personal benefit in terms of improved streets in your neighborhood.
+Remember too that 1) the law only sets minimum standards for ethical behavior in public service and 2) the important role public perception plays in public service ethics.
+Whether or not you need to legally disqualify yourself from becoming involved in these discussions, think of how it will look to the community in general if one of your first priorities as an elected official appears to be one that involves some kind of personal benefit in terms of improved streets in your neighborhood.